 Wednesday’s inauguration marked the beginning of Joe Biden’s presidency.
 Though eager to take action, President Biden faces many roadblocks ahead that may limit his agenda.
-A particular question that many Americans are asking now is what can we expect to see implemented from President Biden’s tax plan?
+A particular question that many Americans are asking now is will there be a tax increase in 2021?

 Between the very narrow lead in congress, a focus on managing the pandemic, and the quick shift to mid-term elections in 2022, we think major tax legislation in the short-term is unlikely.
 With that in mind, let’s start by looking at key elements of President Biden’s proposed tax plan to see what might be on the table for future changes to the tax code.

 Throughout his campaign, President Biden made numerous claims about what he would do as President, particularly around taxes.
 Here are the main points he emphasized:

 Example: A client in the proposed 39.6% bracket that earns $10,000 and then immediately donates those dollars to charity would receive a deduction of $10,000 x 39.6% = $3,960.
 The cap would be calculated as $10,000 x 28%, leaving them with a $3,960 - $2,800= $1,160 tax bill attributable to the $10,000 of income that they had immediately donated.

 On January 5th, democrats unexpectedly won both Georgia Senate runoff elections.
 These victories gave democrats a 50/50 split in the Senate.
 In the event of a tie, the deciding vote would be cast by Vice-President Kamala Harris.
 This win opens up the opportunity for Biden to pass some of his tax initiatives; however, these razor-thin majorities in the Senate and House are limited.
 Here’s why:

 1) Moderate Democrats